 Chair: Matthias Schneider, Audi AG

 Responsible for developing standards, guidelines and reports relating to end-user aspects of information and communication technology systems, products and services.

 Human Factors is the scientific application of knowledge about human capacities and limitations to make products, systems, services and environments effective, efficient and easy for everyone to use.
 It is a key factor for the commercial success of any ICT product or service in the digital networked economy.

 In ETSI we are helping to achieve these objectives through the work of our Technical Committee on Human Factors (TC HF).
 The committee has primary responsibility to produce standards, guidelines and reports that set the criteria necessary to embed optimum usability in the emerging digital networked economy (DNE).

-We made revisions to our Harmonised Standard on ‘Accessibility requirements for ICT products and services’ [EN 301 549 V3.1.1], created by TC HF and the eAccessibility Joint Working Group (JWG) with CEN and CENELEC.
+We also published updates to our Harmonised Standard on ‘Accessibility requirements for ICT products and services’ [EN 301 549], created by TC HF and the eAccessibility Joint Working Group (JWG) with CEN and CENELEC.
 This standard addresses people with limited cognition, vision issues, hearing or vocal disabilities as well as those with limited manipulation, strength or reach capabilities.

-- TR on multi-party conference calling specification, supporting RTT over multi-party telephony VoIP calling
+- Technical Report on multi-party conference calling specification, supporting RTT (real time texting) over multi-party telephony VoIP calls

 - Revision to ETSI Guide [EG 203 499] on User-centred terminology for existing and upcoming ICT devices, services and applications, extending the coverage to 14 more European languages

 - Revision of EN 301 549 to align with WCAG 2.2, and in response to standardization requests for the European Accessibility Act.

 - Revision of two Technical Reports on accessibility requirements for public procurement of ICT products and services in Europe